tripathiu/data-structure-notes/7-union-find.md

 ![](7-union-find/p3.png)

-When we do a find operation, we do not have to traverse a path but immedieately point to it which is almost linear time.
+When we do a find operation, we do not have to traverse a path but immedieately point to it which is amortized constant time.
 Unify both the group now...

 ![](7-union-find/p4.png)